 Previously, Dr. Yaffe was a career foreign affairs officer at the State Department concentrating on the Middle East peace negotiations, regional security and nonproliferation, and served on U.S. delegations to the “Madrid” Middle East arms control and regional security talks, the Nuclear Non-Proliferation Treaty, International Atomic Energy Agency and NATO.
 In the immediate aftermath of the September 11, 2001 attacks on the United States, he served as a coordinator on the counterterrorism task force in support of Operation Enduring Freedom.
 During 1992 and 1993, Dr. Yaffe assisted Operation Restore Hope by managing a program in Mogadishu in support of U.S. forces in Somalia.

-During his twenty-five year career with the U.S. Government, Dr. Yaffe was the recipient of several State Department Superior and Meritorious Honor Awards, as well Department of Defense commendations.
-Prior to joining the State Department, he was a John M. Olin post-doctoral fellow and Center for Science and International Affairs associate fellow at Harvard University (1989-1992) and peace scholar at the United States Institute of Peace (1988-1989).
+During his twenty-five-year career with the U.S. government, Dr. Yaffe was the recipient of several State Department Superior and Meritorious Honor Awards, as well Department of Defense commendations.
+Prior to joining the State Department, he was a John M. Olin post-doctoral fellow and Center for Science and International Affairs associate fellow at Harvard University (1989-1992) and a USIP peace scholar (1988-1989).